 Once he understood and believed the gospel, everything he learned in terms of his training and background were brought together in a unified whole to formulate the biblical ethic of marriage we see outlined in Ephesians 5.

 After you have fed off the very words of God (1 Peter 4:11, 2 Tim 3:16), it is now time to appeal directly to God himself.
 We do this through prayer.
-Depending on where you may be in your sanctification, I offer two simple prayer tips:
+Depending on where you have any sort of routine or method, I offer two simple prayer tips to get started:

 - Ask God to help you see your sin AND THEN confess your sin